 What is SEO?

 SEO stands for Search Engine Optimisation.
 It is the process of optimising your site for Search Engines like Google, Yahoo, Bing and other less common (in the west) international Search Engines like Baidu.
 The optimisation of your site is important if you want to rank high on the organic Search Engine Results Pages (SERPs) ie page 1 of results.
-When you optimise for SEO, you are optimising for the Search Engines ‘user’ aka their customer and your potential customer.
+When you optimise for SEO, you are optimising your site for the Search Engines ‘user’ aka their customer and your potential customer and ensuring that your site is Search Engine Friendly.
+Does your website communicate well with Search Engines?
 Search Engines will list pages higher that provide the following for their customer:

 - Answer a question, Educate or solve a problem